csiro-robotics/shc_tutorials/troubleshooting.md

 ---

-**Problem:** When launching SHC, you get an error saying, "could not open port: No such file or directory".
+**Problem:** When launching OpenSHC, you get an error saying, "could not open port: No such file or directory".

 **Solution:** You have to modify the "port name" parameter in the dynamixel_controller_manager.launch file in the launch folder of the syropod package.
 You can identify the relevant port by running,